clhodapp/nix-runner/README.md

 ## Usage

-It is recommended that you use `nix run` to invoke a pinned version of the `nix-runner` command, based on a commit hash.
+It is recommended that you use `nix run` to invoke a pinned version of the `nix-runner` command, based on a commit hash (honestly, I would just take the HEAD of main at the time when you write your script).
 This should make your scripts behave predicatably even if the default behavior of nix-runner changes in a subsequent version, which is somewhat likely to happen.
 Internally, the `nix-runner` command will perform another invocation of `nix shell` with its own internally-pinned version of the `nix` command.

 ### Example